skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

 - types of corona masks
 - different masks available for corona
 - what are the masks available for corona?
+- mask

 ## intent:precautionarymeasuresatwork
 - precautions at work
 - precautions at office
 - precautionary measures at work
+- safety measures at work
+- covid-19 preventive measures to be followed at workplace

 ## intent:authorised_websites_for_donation
 - where to donate?